esphome/esphome-docs/esphomeyaml/guides/getting_started_command_line.rst

           inverted: True
           mode: INPUT_PULLUP

-This is an advanced feature of esphomeyaml, almost all pins can optionally have a more complicated configuration schema with options for inversion and pinMode - the :ref:`Pin Schema <config-pin_schema>`.
+This is an advanced feature of esphomeyaml.
+Almost all pins can optionally have a more complicated configuration schema with options for inversion and pinMode - the :ref:`Pin Schema <config-pin_schema>`.